keicy/.emacs.d/README.md

 ```
 Finish el-get initialize, then shut off emacs.
 ```
-;;for avoiding bug? of el-get-lock, if there whould be el-get.lock flycheck doesn't work... git update-index --skip-worktree el-get.lock rm ./el-get.lock
+;;for avoiding bug? of el-get-lock, if there whould be el-get.lock flycheck didn't work... git update-index --skip-worktree el-get.lock rm ./el-get.lock
 ```